Lets face it; it is the dream of every parent to have their child express themselves and develop their language just like any other child out there.

 And I started a long journey of finding out what was deterring him in his language development.
 I was later to bump into researches that spoke about nonverbal autism, the Einstein syndrome, the effect of too much screentime on language development of toddlers as well as receptive language disorder.

-Long story short, I know the lengths and pains that a parent can get into to have their child speaking.
+Long story short, I know the lengths and pains that a parent can go into to have their child speak.

-Back to our question, can a parent having a nonverbal autistic child ever talk?
+Back to our question, can a nonverbal autistic child ever talk?